davelab/sequence-memory-game/README.md

 ## Requirements
 You should use this project to develop your solution and use **React with Redux** (they are added in `package.json` file along with **redux-thunk, react-dom, and react-redux**)

+For us is important that the candidates have **strong styling knowledge** so we expect from you an **attractive and responsive** solution (no ui frameworks like bootstrap, material-ui...)

 You can use your favourite style library/preprocessor such a **less, stylus, sass, postCss**...we use **[styled-components](https://www.styled-components.com/)**.
 Bear in mind that depending on the tool you choose you may need to add some configuration to the **webpack.config.js** file.

 The **items should be fetched from a public API** like [https://pokeapi.co/](https://pokeapi.co/).
 You can find many of them in the following repository: [Public APIs list](https://github.com/toddmotto/public-apis).